 We recommended to UTILITIES representatives that slopes with erosion features (gullies) greater than about 3 to 6 inches deep be filled and re-graded.
 We understand the grading activities are typically accomplished by tracking a bulldozer up and down the slopes.
-In addition, we recommended the soil berms adjacent to roadways be repaired as necessary for continuity and the loader wheel ruts along the eastern boundary be filled in.
+In addition, we recommended the soil berms adjacent to roadway and at the crest of the slope be repaired as necessary for continuity.

-During our subsequent site visit on December 21, 2016, the observed exposed flyash within the frontend loader wheel ruts had been repaired (See Photos #81 and #82).
-The erosion channel within the upslope roadway berm (Photos #78 and #79) was repaired (see Photos #86 and #87).
-The erosion gullies observed at within the slopes at the southwest corner of the landfill, as well as other areas of the landfill had also been regraded, covering the erosion features (See Photos #83 through #85, and #88 through 90).
+During our subsequent site visit on December 11, 2017, the three areas described in the Observations Section of this report had been repaired and were noted in Photos #59 through #63.
+The erosion channel within the upslope roadway berm (Photo #11) was filled in to re-establish a continuous berm.
+The erosion gullies observed within the slopes at the southeast corner of the landfill, as well as other areas of the landfill had also been regraded, covering the erosion features (See Photos #59 through #61).
+The burrowing animal damage to top berm was filled in to also re-establish a continuous berm (see Photos #62 and #63).